 Ms. Embree has worked at Otis Worldwide Corporation (NYSE: OTIS), a world leader in elevator and escalator manufacturing, installation and service ("Otis"), since October 2023.
 Ms. Embree serves as the President of Otis Americas where she is responsible for Otis' business operations in the United States, Canada, Mexico, Central America, and Latin America and she is a member of Otis' executive leadership team.
-Prior to that, Ms. Embree spent 23 years at Cummins Inc.

-(NYSE: CMI), a leader in the design, manufacture, distribution and service of diesel and alternative fuel engines and related technologies ("Cummins"), where she most recently held the role of Vice President and President of Cummins' Distribution Business Segment from October 2019 through September 2023.
+Prior to that, Ms. Embree spent 23 years at Cummins Inc. (NYSE: CMI), a leader in the design, manufacture, distribution and service of diesel and alternative fuel engines and related technologies ("Cummins"), where she most recently held the role of Vice President and President of Cummins' Distribution Business Segment from October 2019 through September 2023.
 Prior to that, Ms. Embree held the role of Vice President and President of Cummins' Components Business Segment.
-Throughout her career, Ms. Embree has served in a variety of roles with increasing responsibility and leadership, including general science degree in Chemical Engineering and holds an M.B.A. from Harvard Business School.
+Throughout her career, Ms. Embree has served in a variety of roles with increasing responsibility and leadership, including general management, marketing, sales, and manufacturing.

+Ms. Embree graduated from the Massachusetts Institute of Technology with a bachelor of science degree in Chemical Engineering and holds an M.B.A. from Harvard Business School.

 The Board selected Ms. Embree to serve as a director based upon her experience in formulating corporate strategy, implementing new market strategies, sales, and operations for a global business.
-The Board believes that Ms. Embree's leadership experience in these areas makes her
+The Board believes that Ms. Embree's leadership experience in these areas makes her particularly well-suited to serve as a director of LP.